Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

-In addition, WINS’ Quality Management System has been certified compliant to ISO 9001:2015 (and its earlier version ISO 2001:2008) since 2012.
+In addition, WINS’ quality management system has been certified compliant to ISO 9001:2015 (and its earlier version ISO 2001:2008) since 2012.
 (In September 2015 our compliance transitioned to the ISO 9001:2015 standard.)
-In 2014, WINS’ learning services were certified compliant to ISO 29990:2010, which is a new ISO standard that specifies basic requirements for providers of learning services in non-formal education and training.
+In 2014, WINS’ learning services are certified compliant to ISO 29990:2010, which is an ISO standard that specifies basic requirements for providers of learning services in non-formal education and training.
 This standard has now been replaced by ISO 29993: 2017 and WINS will transition to the new standard in 2020.

-We detail all of our operations in our annual reports, which are publicly available on our website.
+We detail all of our operations, annual targets and achievements in our annual reports, which are publicly available on our website.

-No. We are a nonpartisan, independent organisation with just one goal: helping to secure nuclear and other radioactive materials.
+No. We are a nonpartisan, independent organisation with just one goal: promoting the effective protection and security of nuclear and other radioactive materials.